 The fireworks show begins at 9:30 PM and ends at 10:00 PM.

 The entire event area is accessible and there are no designated viewing areas.
-Handicap parking is available in all area PARC garages, near the Kennedy Bridge in Jeffersonville and near the Falls of the Ohio Interpretive Center in Clarksville.
+Handicap parking is available in all area PARC garages and Riverside Parking garages, near the Kennedy Bridge in Jeffersonville and near the Falls of the Ohio Interpretive Center in Clarksville.
 All is available on a first-come/first served basis.

-Thunder over Louisville is free to the public with the purchase of a 2016 Pegasus Pin – thanks to the generous support of sponsors.
+Thunder Over Louisville is free to the public with the purchase of a 2022 Pegasus Pin – thanks to the generous support of sponsors.
 Public viewing areas stretch from 8th Street to Clay Street north of Main Street in Kentucky, and along Riverside Drive from Ashland Park in Clarksville to Spring Street in Jeffersonville, Indiana.
 Also, check out the Meijer Family Fun Zone on the Belvedere!

 Southern Indiana Side: